|Wilson Compton, MD, MPE||NIDA Deputy Director;

 Isabela Lopes, MPH

-Isabela Lopes is the newest addition to the NIDA, Office of Diversity and Health Disparities (ODHD) team.
-Ms. Lopes joined NIDA in January 2020 and serves as a Health Specialist.
-In the future she will be managing the NIDA Diversity Supplement Program and will be supporting other initiatives involving health disparities and diversity at NIDA.
+Isabela Lopes is a Diversity, Disparities, and Training Program Analyst in the Office of Diversity and Health Disparities (ODHD).
+Ms. Lopes joined NIDA in August 2020 and performs analysis on the office’s programs and initiatives aimed to promote diversity and support career development for NIDA trainees.
 She comes to NIDA from the DHHS, Office of the Secretary, where she began her federal career as a Pathways Intern in 2017 and upon graduation in 2019, became a Management Program Analyst.
-Isabela has a Bachelor of Science in Health Administration and Master of Public Health (MPH) with a concentration in Community Health Promotion.
+Isabela has a Bachelor of Science in Health Administration with a concentration in Assisted Living/Senior Housing Administration and a Master of Public Health (MPH) with a concentration in Community Health Promotion.
 She sparked an interest in the health field when she encountered uninsured individuals and was able to experience firsthand the impact that social determinants have on health.
-Her interests in the health of racial/ethnic minorities, substance use and addiction research, and a passion for eliminating health disparities makes her beyond excited to be a part of the NIDA ODHD.
+Her interests in the health of racial/ethnic minorities, substance use and addiction research, and a passion for eliminating health disparities makes her beyond excited to be a part of the NIDA, ODHD.

 Ernestine Lenteu joined NIDA in May 2019 as the Executive Assistant to the NIDA Deputy Director.
 Ernestine graduated from Nanterre University in Paris, France, where her family resides.
 She previously worked as a Program Specialist at NINDS (National Institutes of Neurological Disorders and Stroke) for the Neural Circuits and Channels Synapses Circuits clusters from 2008-2019.